elegancecms/elegancecms/README.md

-# ✨ EleganceCMS
+# ✨ Elegance CMS

-**EleganceCMS** is a modular, extensible, and developer-first content management system built with Laravel, Inertia.js, and React.
+**Elegance CMS** is a modular, extensible, and developer-first content management system built with Laravel, Inertia.js, and React.

 This platform is designed for developers and businesses who need a scalable, licensed CMS with full control, plugin architecture, and a rich admin experience.